SAMUEL COTE PRESERVE

 hay and corn fields, pine forests with paths of pine

 needles underfoot, 500 feet along Spalding Pond.

 The Preserve is open Daylight Hours Only .
 Look for Preserve sign at 32c Clarks Falls Road,

 Comfortable walking, no hills, no rocky climbs.
 See trail map and photos below.

 The geodetic map shows that this preserve is part

 of a flood plain of fertile soils.

 HAYFIELD AT SAMUEL COTE PRESERVE

-Scan the code at right with your smart phone for link to the Town’s Map
+OR: Scan the code below with your smart phone for link to the Town’s Map

-Right-click and copy-paste the rail map below for printing.
+OR: Right-click and copy-paste the trail map below for printing.
 There should be maps at the trailhead in the mailbox.